gurumojo/text/neurodiversity/identity.md

 Most binaries I encounter, even to this day, just don't compute.
 The rigid simplistic structure, just so ... empty.
-Questions posed authoritatively are too often bandied about, filled half full with thoughtless ableism and topped off with assumptive triggers and left to speak for myriad voices as though they ever could have.
+Questions posed authoritatively are too often bandied about, filled half full with thoughtless [ableism](./glossary.md#ableism) and topped off with assumptive triggers and left to speak for myriad voices as though they ever could have been a monolith.
 There is poetry in well written prose, most only looking to couplets and rhyme.

 Masculine expression, feminine perception.
 I haven't seen anything like that on any list of gender alternatives, even the most woke.
 Others report seeing me as